Rizucuu/A3-tracker/README.md

 Consider building native mobile apps (iOS and Android) using frameworks like React Native or Flutter to provide a dedicated mobile experience.
 #### Data Analytics and Insights:
 * Explore opportunities to leverage user data to provide valuable insights.
 Consider implementing analytics tools to track user engagement, popular movies, user preferences, and other relevant metrics.
-* Provide visualizations and statistics that allow users to track their movie consumption patterns, genres they prefer, and average ratings given.
+* Provide visualizations and statistics that allow users to track their movie consumption patterns, genres they prefer, etc.
 #### Social Features and Community:
 * Consider adding social features that allow users to connect, follow each other, and share their movie habits or recommendations.
 * Implement features like comments, likes, and user reviews to facilitate user interactions and build an engaged community.